-Twelve 14th Street is a proposed vertical mixed use development on 2 acres in the City of Atlanta.
-The proposed development will consist of 452 high rise condominium units, a 153 room hotel, approximately 360,000 square feet of general office space, 17,000 square feet of specialty retail, and a 6,500 square foot quality restaurant.
-The proposed development is located at the corner of West Peachtree Street, 14th Street, and Spring Street with site access proposed at five driveways: one site driveway on West Peachtree Street, two driveways on Spring Street, and two driveways on 13th Street.
+1163 West Peachtree Street is a proposed mixed use development on 2 acres located in the City of Atlanta.
+The proposed development will consist of 403 residential condominium units (25 stories) above seven levels of parking, and 27,130 square feet of retail space.
+The proposed development is located on West Peachtree Street between 13th and 14th Street.
+Two site access points located on West Peachtree Street and 13th Street are proposed with the development.